peterjhwang/economic-indicator-service/README.md

 # economic-indicator-service

-This is a Flask backend for economic-indicator project.
+This is a Flask backend as well as orchestrator for the economic-indicator project.
+It returns Plotly object for the data visualisation.

+Deployed to AWS elastic beanstalk as a Flask application.

+## What it does?
+1. Backend for the economic-indicator project frontend.
+It returns Plotly object for the data visualisation.
+2. Pulls all stats data via Stats API for now and stores it into S3 bucket.
+3. If it needs webscraping javascript enabled contents, it uses ph-webscrapper-lambda which uses Selenium.

 ## Getting Started